astadnitski/ProjectPAP331/README.md

 # PAP331 Project Work

+## Structure of the project

+The project has two main components: a Simulation script, which generates events, and an Analysis script, which selects events based on the given criteria.
+The project as a whole can be run with the Makefile, or piece-by-piece with e.g. `make simulate` or `make analyze`.

+## Part 1: Event generation

+Events generated using Pythia in `Simulation.cc` and saved to ROOT files in `/Root/Level0`.

+The trigger efficiencies are calculated to be

+- Signal:

+- Drell-Yan:

+- TTbar:

+## Part 2: Event analysis

+Events analyzed with multiple functions in `Analysis.py` and saved to in two subdirectories:

+- `/Root/Level1` contains only events that pass the HLT_DoubleIsoMu20_eta2p1 trigger

+- `/Root/Level2` contains only events that pass the criteria given in 2A

+The efficiencies at this stage are

+- Signal:

+- Drell-Yan:

+- TTbar:

+Reconstructing the invariant mass:

+Plots are saved to the `/Plots` subdirectory.

+## Part 3: Project assessment

+# Questions and things in progress

 - Look for background processes in Appendix A of Pythia documentation?

 - Which channels should be switched on?